-The ratings reported here are based on survey responses from nearly 59,000 adult patients across California.
+The ratings reported here are based on survey responses from over 52,000 adult patients across California.
 The survey asked about aspects of their health care experience, such as the strength of the doctor-patient relationship and access to care.
-These ratings show results on four of those measures as well as patients' overall rating of the care they received.
+These ratings show results on five measures as well as patients' overall rating of the care they received.

 To learn more about CHPI and PAS, visit www.chpis.org/programs/pas.aspx.

 CalQualityCare.org gives performance ratings to medical groups in five areas: Overall, and four Components of Care.
 The ratings will help users assess the quality of care available and serve as a guide when comparing and choosing care providers.

 The Overall Care Rating is the percentage of patients who rated their health care a 9 or 10 on a scale from 0 to 10.
 Medical groups with longer red bars are rated more favorably; those with shorter red bars are rated less favorably.

 The survey asked patients: "Using any number from 0 to 10, where 0 is the worst care possible and 10 is the best care possible, what number would you use to rate all your health care from all doctors and other health providers that you have seen in the last 12 months?"

 The medical groups also are rated on five Components of Care: communicating with patients, coordinating patient care, helpfulness of office staff, timely care and services, and staying healthy.

 Each Component of Care rating is a composite score, meaning it is based on a group of survey questions.